yuweibao15/yuweibao15.github.io/docs/blog/statistics/paper/resources.md

 Sullivan, J., & Swofford, D. (1997).
 Are Guinea Pigs Rodents??
 The Importance of Adequate Models in Molecular Phylogenetics.
 Journal of Mammalian Evolution, 4, 77–86.

+## Papers related to HMM
+It is recommended by Joe Felsenstein [^HMM] in 2016:

+Yang, Z. 1994.
+Maximum-likelihood estimation of phylogeny from DNA sequences when substitution rates differ over sites.
+Molecular Biology and Evolution 10: 1396-1401.
+[Use of gamma distribution of rate variation in
+ML phylogenies]

+Yang, Z. 1994.
+Maximum likelihood phylogenetic estimation from DNA sequences with variable rates over sites: approximate methods.
+Journal of Molecular Evolution 39: 306-314.
+[Approximating gamma distribution in ML phylogenies by an HMM]

+Yang, Z. 1995.
+A space-time process model for the evolution of DNA sequences.
+Genetics 139: 993-1005.
+[Allowing for autocorrelated rates along the molecule using an HMM for ML phylogenies]

+Felsenstein, J. and G. A. Churchill.
+1996.
+A Hidden Markov Model approach to variation among sites in rate of evolution Molecular Biology and Evolution 13: 93-104.
+[HMM approach to evolutionary rate variation]

+Thorne, J. L., N. Goldman, and D. T. Jones.
+1996.
+Combining protein evolution and secondary structure.
+Molecular Biology and Evolution 13 666-673.
+[HMM for secondary structure of proteins, with phylogenies]

 ## Other awesome recourses
 1. [Joe Felsenstein's courses](https://felsenst.github.io/courses.html)
 2. [2016 SISG Molecular Phylogenetics Module](https://evolution.gs.washington.edu/sisg/2016/)